-[Shri Shah Nawaz Khan.]
-States railways have been taken over on the integration of the States and the Adjudicator's Award regarding hours of work and periodic rest and leave reserves has resulted in an increase of 75,000 in the number of staff.
-It is true that the number of stall.-II ii, Hun Uiat" Lliii number-ef staff relatively to the mileage on American railways is much smaller than in India but the comparison is hardly fair.
+1957-58 [Shri Shah Nawaz Khan.]

+States railways have been taken over on the integration of the States and the Adjudicator's Award regarding hours of work and periodic rest and has resulted leave reserves in an increase of 75,000 in the number of staff.
+It is true that the number of staff.
+It is true that the number of staff relatively to the mileage American railways is much smaller than in India but the comparison hardly fair.
 They have a very highly mechanised railway system in America and the comparison would not be quite fair.

-Shri Bodra referred to reservations in railway services for Scheduled Castes and Tribes.
-Against 5311 posts reserved for Scheduled Castes and 1754 posts reserved for Scheduled Tribes in 1955-56, 2192 and 179 candidates respectively were selected.
-In the Class IV Services, the North Eastern Railway recruited about 13 per cent, the South Eastern Railway about 16J per cent, and the Eastern Railway about 23 per cent, from the Scheduled Castes.
+Shri Bodra referred to reservations in railway services for Castes and Tribes.
+Against 5311 posts reserved for Scheduled Castes and 1754 posts reserved for Scheduled Tribes in 1955-56, 2192 and 179 candidates respectively were selected. the Class IV Services, the North Eastern Railway recruited about 13 per cent, the South Eastern Railway about 161⁄2 per cent, and the Eastern Railway about 23 per cent. from the Scheduled Castes.
 We are aware that the position in regard to recruitment from Scheduled Tribes is not satisfactory.
 But the railways are doing everything possible to ensure that the reservations are implemented to the maximum extent possible.
 I may also inform the House that instructions have been issued by the Railway Ministry to the various Commissions and the various offices who make the recruitment to even go to the extent of relaxing the standards which are normally laid down for the selection of candidates for such services.

-The hon.
-Mr. Sinha contrasted passenger amenities at the smaller stations with those at the larger ones. complained that attention being paid only to the larger stations.
-I may inform him that this is not quite so and we have actually laid down certain minimum amenities have to be provided at each station.
-Even if it is a very small station, cer tain minimum amenities have to be provided and that programme.....
+hon.
+Mr. Sinha contrasted amenities at the smaller passenger stations with those at the larger ones.
+He complained that attention being paid only to the larger stations.
+I may inform him that this is not quite so and we have actually laid down certain minimum amenities that have to be provided at each station.
+Even if it is a very small station, certain minimum amenities have to be provided and that programme.....